 RVing is about unplugging and getting out in nature.
 But that doesn’t always mean that we want to completely disconnect from the outside world.
 For many, it’s important to stay connected to the internet while on the road.
-Whether you need to be online for work or play, check out these ways to get RV internet access.
+Whether you need to be online for work, communication with friends and family, or planning the next leg of your journey, having access to the World Wide Web is oftentimes a must in today’s world.
+Here at Outdoorsy, we’re often asked, “What is the best internet service for an RV?”
+The answer isn’t always straightforward, but in this article, we’ll break down the best RV internet options out there.

-Before narrowing down what type of RV internet is best for you, think about how and where you use the internet while traveling
+Before narrowing down what type of RV internet service is best for you, think about how and where you use the internet while traveling.

 Consider how frequently you use the internet.
 Do you mainly use it for navigation and to look up your next RV park or are you a digital nomad that spends several hours a day online for work?
 How often you’re using the web also has a major impact on how much data you use.